 We have since learned a number of integration techniques, including Substitution and Integration by Parts, yet we are still unable to evaluate the above integral without resorting to a geometric interpretation.
 This section introduces Trigonometric Substitution, a method of integration that fills this gap in our integration skill.
 This technique works on the same principle as Substitution as found in Section 6.1, though it can feel "backward."
-In Section 6.1, we set u=f(x), for some function f, and replaced f(x) with g.
-In this section, we will set g0, where g1 is a trigonometric function, then replace g2 with g3.
+In Section 6.1, we set u=f(x), for some function f, and replaced f(x) with u.
+In this section, we will set $x=f(\theta)$ , where f is a trigonometric function, then replace x with $f(\theta)$ .